 As time passed, health problems increased, and life on the farm was becoming too hard to manage.
 In 2018, Jill and John made the difficult decision to move to Bunbury, living with son Anthony, with Graham and family nearby.
 The idea was to make regular trips back to Karridale to keep in touch with everyone, but these became less frequent, and eventually for Jill, proved impossible.
 This regular interaction with friends was greatly missed - but they were a lot closer to services, and able to spend more precious time with their grandchildren and family.
-John was also able to regularly visit his sister Rose, who was living in aged care nearby.

-Jill spent her final months at Regis Gardens aged care in Bunbury, but was able to visit John in hospital in his final days, after he was suddenly taken ill.
-Jill's rapidly failing health meant John's sudden passing was too great a shock, and her journey ended two days later.
-Both are now free of pain and in the arms of the Lord.
+John was also able to regularly visit his sister Rose, who was but was able to visit John in hospital in his final days, after he was suddenly taken ill.
+Jill's rapidly failing health meant John's sudden passing was too great a shock, and her journey ended two days